Guilhermesfl/coding-challenge/bonus/README.md

   - `Export Calendar` - downloads all absences in .ics file format.
   - `Sickness` - Filters absences by sickness type.
   - `Vacations` - Filters absences by sickness type.
-  - `Search` - Filter absences using userId and startDate and endDate input.
+  - `Search` - Filter absences using userId, startDate and endDate input.